SwiftERM Hyper-personalisation for ecommerce email marketing

 Project management vs marketing automation

 Project management and marketing automation tools should be used in conjunction with one another.
-Marketing automation tools will help you implement a marketing strategy, but are not great at visualizing all the tasks necessary to implement a marketing campaign.
-A project management tool, on the other hand, can help your team layout the step-by-step design of your campaign, pull the assets together in a centralized location, and collaborate on the desired outcome of that campaign.
-Once you’ve planned your campaign, build it out in the marketing automation tool where you can set it to run and then analyze your results.
+Marketing automation tools will help you implement a marketing strategy but are not great at visualizing all the tasks necessary to implement a marketing campaign.
+A project management tool, on the other hand, can help your team with the step-by-step design of your campaign, pull the assets together in a centralized location, and collaborate on the desired outcome of that campaign.
+Once you’ve planned your campaign, build it out in the marketing automation tool where you can set it to run and then analyse your results.

 BI vs marketing automation